The CEMS Master in International Management, Explained

 What CEMS actually is

 CEMS started in 1988 as a partnership between a handful of European schools and has grown into a global alliance of 33 academic member schools across six continents, working alongside corporate and social partners.
 The defining rule: only one academic member per country.
-France’s member is HEC Paris; Germany’s is the University of Cologne; the Netherlands’ is Rotterdam School of Management, and so on.
+France’s member is HEC Paris; Germany’s is the University of Cologne (whose tuition-free entry route we break down in our Cologne CEMS MIM admission requirements guide); the Netherlands’ is Rotterdam School of Management, and so on.
 That exclusivity is the whole point — a CEMS student spends the year inside a curated network of national champions rather than a loose exchange pool.

 The alliance jointly delivers a single programme — the CEMS MIM — that every member school plugs its own students into.
 So a CEMS student at Bocconi and a CEMS student at Stockholm are taking the same globally-defined programme, with the same core components and standards, while based at different home schools.
 That shared spine is what makes the diploma mean the same thing wherever you earned it.